Maximiliano-O/Stare.js-Visualization-Template/README.md

-To be more precise it takes the contents of the examples folder, adds the lib folder, which contains visualization files and modifies the way main.js works, so instead of the way stare.js-client normally works, as in, making a request to stare.js-server, in this case it just loads the info of the search from response.json.
+To be more precise it takes the contents of the examples folder, adds the lib folder, which contains visualization files and modifies the way main.js works, instead of doing a search request towards stare.js-server, it loads the search result example from response.json.

 The idea is for this to be as self-contained as possible, so is easy to run locally, play around with a visualization during dev and then simplify the